Happy Pi Day, celebrate with pie - Saanich News

 Pi – frequently rounded down to 3.14 – is the ratio of a circle’s circumference compared to its diameter; the distance around the outside of a circle is approximately 3.14 times its width.
 It has been calculated to more than a trillion digits beyond its decimal point – which would if spoken aloud, take hundreds of years to recite.

-In the Greek alphabet, pi is the 16th letter (right before omicron).
+In the Greek alphabet, pi is the 16th letter (right after omicron).

 Today is also Albert Einstein’s birthday and marks the anniversary of the death of Stephen Hawking (2018).